a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 ![File-system-structure](../IM/bash_tree.png)

-### 3. Bash syntax
+### 3. Paths and variables
-Now that we have a learnt how to structure the filesystem for our researh projects let's keep exploring `bash` syntax.
-But before we start, let's do some housekeeping and practice a bit more with paths and variables:
+Now that we have a learnt how to structure the filesystem for our researh projects let's do some housekeeping to practice a bit more with paths and variables:
 ```sh
 cd
 mkdir module1